nubot-nudt/BCI_Multi_Robot/README.md

-# Human-Multi-Robot Strategic Consensus with Differential World Model and Brain-Computer Interface (BCI)
+# Human-Multi-Robot Strategic Consensus with Differential World Model and Brain-Computer Interface
 Advanced human-multi-robot interactions are being developed for human participation in multi-robot strategy selection.
 In distributed multi-robot system, the world model maintained by each robot is **inconsistent** due to the measurement errors from onboard sensors so that the differential world model will produce different even incorrect strategy selection.
-In these project, the human will use **BCI** to participate in the **multi-robot strategy selection** and **control a single-robot at any time**.
+In these project, the human will use Brain-Computer Interface **(BCI)** to participate in the **multi-robot strategy selection** and **control a single-robot at any time**.
 To the purpose, a specific simulation system has been developed, which composed of:

 1. a non-invasive BCI Emotiv Epoc;
 2. a Graphical User Interface (GUI) based on QT;